ib729/stuco/docs/scripts.md

 # Scripts Reference

-Documentation for all utility scripts in the Stuco system, including setup, maintenance, and testing tools.
+Documentation for all utility scripts in the Student Council Payment System, including setup, maintenance, and testing tools.

 ## Overview

-The Stuco project includes various scripts for:
+The Student Council Payment System includes various scripts for:
 - **Setup**: Installing dependencies and configuring the environment
 - **Database**: Initialization, migration, backup, and reset
 - **NFC**: Testing and broadcasting card taps